nfepb/Project3-Battleship-with-Python/README.md

 ![intro message](assets/images/screenshot-intro-message.png)

 - The grid with the numbers for the rows and the letters for the columns to guide the player in how to select locations.
+The printing will iterate for the number of columns.
 The 5 ennemy ships are randomly generated on the grid (but of course not displayed):

 ![opening grid](assets/images/screenshot-opening-grid.png)